Stimulus Check Latest: Track Your Economic Relief Payment From The IRS

 But as the Committee sees it, that cooperation has fallen short this time around.
 “Some of our most vulnerable seniors and persons with disabilities, including veterans who served our country with honor, are unable to pay for basic necessities while they wait for their overdue payments.”

 The Committee urged the agencies to fix the matter right away.
-The SSA confirmed on Thursday that the necessary payment data had been sent to the IRS.
-It is now up to the IRS to send stimulus checks to those 30 million Social Security recipients.
+The SSA confirmed last Thursday that the necessary payment data had been sent to the IRS.
+Sending stimulus checks to those 30 million Social Security recipients is now up to the IRS.
+The Agency has since said “we anticipate proceeding to make the payment soon.”

 What If The Amount Is Wrong?